isc-projects/bind9/bin/delv/delv.rst

    This option controls whether to display the CLASS when printing a record.
 The default is to display the CLASS.

+.. option:: +hint=FILE, +nohint

+   This option specifies a filename from which to load root hints;
+   this will be used to find the root name servers when name server mode (``delv +ns``) is in use.
+If the option is not specified, built-in root hints will be used.

 .. option:: +ns, +nons

    This option toggles name server mode.
 When this option is in use,